Designing an effective perks program: Key considerations and best practices

 2. Survey your employees

-Your main goal of creating a perks program should be to support the needs of your employees.
+Your main goal in creating a perks program should be to support the needs of your employees.
 The best way to understand what perks your employees need is to ask them.
 Employee surveys give you essential insight into what your staff wants most and help you create a more customized perks program.

 You can survey your current employees through email, anonymous online questionnaires, focus groups, or in-person sessions with HR.
 If you already have perks in place, ensure you ask your employees if they’re using them.
 Knowing a current perk’s utilization rate can help you determine if you need to make changes or how you can save on costs.